Extending Sample Persistence Variable Reduction for Constrained Combinatorial Optimization Problems: Acknowledgments

 \subsection{Fixing Behavior of SPVAR and MP-SPVAR in the QKP}

 This subsection extends the discussion to the QKP, providing a simplified analysis of variable fixing.
-In contrast to the QAP, analyzing the low-energy states of the QKP under small penalty coefficients is challenging due to the introduction of slack variables and the specific encoding methods.
+Additionally, the effects on variable fixing behavior by encoding is discussed.
+In addition, the effect of the encoding method on the variable-fixing behavior is discussed.
+In contrast to the QAP, analyzing the low-energy states of the QKP under small penalty coefficients is more challenging due to the introduction of slack variables, the relative penalty coefficient \( \lambda \), and the specific encoding methods.

 When the penalty coefficient is set to zero, the weight constraint is completely ignored, and consequently all items are included.
 For small values of the penalty coefficient, the slack variables tend to take values of \( \bm{y} \) such that \( S(\bm{y} ) = 0 \).
-As the penalty coefficient increases, the weight constraint is gradually taken into account, however, in the optimal solution it is expected that many items will still be included under the weight capacity.
+As the penalty coefficient increases, the weight constraint is gradually taken into account, while in the optimal solution it is expected that many items will still be included under the weight capacity.
 Therefore, the solution should remain close to those with \( S(\bm{y}) = 0 \), which explains why the number of incorrectly fixed slack variables was small for small penalty coefficients.
 On the other hand, when the penalty coefficient becomes large, the constraint is enforced more strictly, and the system is likely to select configurations with larger values of \( S(\bm{y}) \).
 This leads to an increase in the number of incorrectly fixed slack variables under large penalty coefficients.